All Products

 • Fully managed: Uses an integrated, fully managed design for both the gateway and its components.
 This significantly reduces O&M complexity and costs.

 • High performance and instant elasticity: Built on Alibaba Cloud's self-developed network virtualization stack.
 It delivers excellent queries per second (QPS) throughput and concurrent connection processing performance.
-It also supports automatic scale-out based on traffic loads to handle traffic spikes.
+It also supports automatic scaling based on traffic loads to handle traffic spikes.

 References